rakshpatel/services/README.md

 - PostgreSQL is used, however only GET APIs are implemented.
 - Application startup will initialize DB with mock data for 100 services.
 - No implementation of filter, sort or pagination for now.
-- logging has been implemented but not in exhaustive manner.
+- Logging has been implemented but not in exhaustive manner.

 ## Project Structure